oscar-foxtrot/University-stuff/Compiler for custom language/README.md

 Compilation is performed using recursive descent parser method.
 The language allows for it, as it is simple enough.

 ##### main.cpp contains the whole interpreter
-##### prog.ml features a possible program: a maximum of 10 ints are entered and then bubble-sorted.
+##### Prog.ml features a possible program: a maximum of 10 ints are entered and then bubble-sorted.
 The result is then printed
 ##### Use ./main.cpp file_name
   where file_name is the path of the file containing the program